 Your client is looking for specifics about what you’ll charge, why, and in what instances the rate may change.
 If you’re vague or unclear about certain fees in the property management contract, you can expect your client to ask questions about how much the fees will be, or they may go with another more detailed company and spare themselves the trouble of asking you.

-State what your monthly rate is, in what instances that rate would change, and any fees for additional services are required.
+State what your monthly rate is, in what instances that rate would change, and any fees for additional services that are required.

 There may be fees for added tasks the client requires of you outside of your normal responsibilities, fees for any changes in the contract or the duration of time, or fees for terminating the contract.